 The McChallenge: 1% will be added to your final grade for the completion of a program which will be made available to you later in the semester.
 The program will be due the Friday before final exams.
 You can skip the program and still get the 1% added to your final grade if you beat me in a game of basketball, tennis, racquetball, Halo, chess, Trivia Pursuit, or any other sport/game that I know how to play.
-If you lose, you've still got to write the program to get your 1%.
-Only one challenge per semester.
+If you lose, you still may complete the program to get your 1%.
+Only one challenge per semester, and all challenges must be made before the final week of class.
 Come by my office to schedule a time to play.